Alessandro-coder/Ikaros/README.md

 When you run the script you'll see a menu:

+## IMPORTANT

+TYPE CTRL + C TO SKIP A PROCESS LIKE THE BRUTE FORCE FOR THE PASSWORD AND GO TO THE NEXT PROCESS.

+DON'T WORRY!
+IN THE NEXT UPDATE THERE WILL BE MANY BUG FIXES

 ## 1
 The first option allows you to scan a certain host to find open ports on it;